episode6/gdmc/README.md

     }
 }
 ```
+(this file should be added to your project's source control)

 If you're adding gdmc to an existing project with many dependencies, you can can execute the `gdmcImport` task before removing the versions from your build.gradle.
 This will import the fully-qualified dependencies from your project into the `gdmc.json` file instead of resolving their latest versions.